podium-lib/podlet/README.md

  * Parse the [context](https://github.schibsted.io/Podium/context) from a request from the layout server into an object on the `res.locals.podium.context` object.
  * Adds a podium version http header to the http response.
- * Provides information on the `res.locals.podium.context` object about whether the request is from a layout server or not.
+ * Provides information on `res.locals.podium.template` about whether the request is from a layout server or not.

 This middleware should be mounted before defining any routes.